 State and federal law in the United States acknowledges that medical professionals can make mistakes, but when patient care falls below the accepted medical standards and a mistake is made that results in injury or death, this is considered to be medical malpractice.

-Delayed Diagnosis or Misdiagnosis – With many symptoms belonging to multiple diseases or conditions, misdiagnoses in the medical field are not uncommon.
-A 2017 Mayo Clinic study found that nearly 20% of the patients they surveyed had been misdiagnosed when they initially sought treatment for their issue.
+Delayed Diagnosis or Misdiagnosis – This most commonly occurs when your doctor claims that you are fine and fails to treat an issue.
+You then discover this issue, but it may be too late and you may be needing more treatments then if it were discovered earlier.
 A late or wrong diagnosis can delay treatment and lead to serious injury or death in absence of the right treatment.
 If someone suffers harm as a result of a late or wrong diagnosis, then they have a case for medical malpractice on the grounds of negligence.

-Birth injuries – With modern medicine, much of the risk of childbirth has been mitigated, but it is still not a simple or easy process and serious injuries for both the infant & the mother can still occur.
+Birth injuries – Although there have been many medical advancements this past decade, a mother and her baby could be at risk of sustaining injuries during birth.
 Birth injuries most frequently occur when the infant is deprived of oxygen just after birth.
 This type of injury can happen when the medical professionals responsible for clearing the infant’s airway do not perform their job fully or properly.

 Refusal to provide service or healthcare misconduct – This is also known as bad faith conduct.
-A doctor’s refusal to accept your insurance, even though it may be valid, can delay treatment and cause serious injury or death for the patient.
+This occurs when the healthcare provider knows what your condition is, and fails to give you adequate treatment.
 Refusal to provide service can also include ending medical treatment too early, failing to inform the patient of necessary tests or treatments, failing to inform the patient of the risks associated with a treatment or procedure, and failing to provide full treatment of all conditions.

 Reach Out to an Experienced Medical Malpractice Attorney

-Get in touch with legal representation who understand the hardships that you and your family are going through.
-If you or a family member have been involved with medical malpractice and negligence, an experienced team of personal injury attorneys is ready to help you.
+If you or a family member have suffered as a result of a doctor’s or health care provider’s negligence, contact our attorneys today.
+An experienced team of personal injury attorneys is ready to help you.
 Our team of medical malpractice lawyers has handled many of these cases over the years and understands how to build a successful case for these types of claims.
-Give us a call at Heidar Law Group at 1-833-225-5454 or submit your information through our contact form for a free case evaluation.
+Give us a call at Heidari Law Group at 1-833-225-5454 or submit your information through our contact form for a free case evaluation.